Instant Palak Dhokla – Spinach Dhokla

 Adding sprouts and vegetables to dhokla not only makes them look good and enticing but also increases the nutritional value of this snack.
 Also, this is one of the best way to make your children eat greens without noticing them.

 The addition of spinach in this dhokla brings out the luscious beautiful deep green colour that looks beautiful and tempting.
 To make this dhokla fluffy, fruit salt or baking soda is used.
-The mild tangy flavour comes due to the addition of yogurt.
+The mild tangy flavour comes due to the addition of curd.

 I make dhokla in the steamer, however, if you do not have a steamer use a pressure cooker instead without a whistle.